Kiruthika111/sudoku-validator/README.md

 HOSTED WEBSITE: https://sudoku-validator.netlify.app/

-This Web application verifies if the given sudoku puzzle is validate
+This Web application verifies if the given sudoku puzzle is valid.